Looking for the best things to do in London in August? Don’t miss the best things to see and do in the capital this month with this handy guide.

 Practical Tips for Exploring London in August

-- London’s weather has been no joke recently – we don’t want to sound like naggy Nelly’s but keep a bottle of water on you and wear sun cream.
+- London can get super hot in August – we don’t want to sound like naggy Nelly’s but keep a bottle of water on you and wear sun cream.

 - Notting Hill Carnival weekend is one of the best times to visit the capital, but also one of the busiest.
 Expect higher hotel prices and very busy tube lines.
 Worth it though, we think.